Less employee turnover:

 Hiring process

 Start from the beginning, with recruitment.
 When hiring, go with candidates who align with your company’s values and culture.
 A match in purpose is invaluable.
+This not only reduces turnover but also enhances employee retention by ensuring new hires are genuinely invested in your organization’s mission from day one.

 Clear job expectations